getyoti/yoti-java-sdk/README.md

 The endpoint can be configured in Yoti Dashboard when you create/update your application.

 The image below shows how your application back-end and Yoti integrate in the context of a Login flow.
-Yoti SDK carries out steps 6 through 9 for you, including profile decryption and communication with backend services.
+Use the Yoti SDK to complete steps 6 through 9 for you, including profile decryption and communication with backend services.

 ![alt text](login_flow.png "Login flow")